The Complexity of Gradient Descent: CLS = PPAD $\cap$ PLS: KKT is PPAD ∩ PLS -hard

-Note that we have defined $\varepsilon$-KKT points in \cref{sec:nonlinearopt} with respect to the $\ell_2$-norm, but here it is more convenient to consider the $\ell_\infty$-norm instead.
+\begin{proof} Even though we have defined $\varepsilon$-KKT points in \cref{sec:nonlinearopt} with respect to the $\ell_2$-norm, here it is more convenient to consider the $\ell_\infty$-norm instead.
 Note that any $\varepsilon$-KKT point w.r.t.\ the $\ell_2$-norm is also an $\varepsilon$-KKT point w.r.t.\ the $\ell_\infty$-norm.
 Thus, if \cref{lem:kkt-correct-solutions} holds for $\varepsilon$-KKT points w.r.t.\ the $\ell_\infty$-norm, then it automatically also holds for $\varepsilon$-KKT points w.r.t.\ the $\ell_2$-norm.

 For the domain $[0,N]^2$, it is easy to see that a point $x \in [0,N]^2$ is an $\varepsilon$-KKT point (with respect to the $\ell_\infty$-norm) if and only if \begin{itemize} \item for all $i \in \{1,2\}$ with $x_i \neq 0$ : $[\nabla f(x)]_i \leq \varepsilon$ \item for all $i \in \{1,2\}$ with $x_i \neq N$ : $-[\nabla f(x)]_i \leq \varepsilon$. \end{itemize} Intuitively, these conditions state that if $x$ is not on the boundary of $[0,N]^2$, then it must hold that $\|\nabla f(x)\|_\infty \leq \varepsilon$.
 If $x$ is on the boundary of $[0,1]^2$, then ``$-\nabla f(x)$ must point straight outside the domain, up to an error of $\varepsilon$''.